tiqi-group/supervisor-win/README.rst

 Supported Platforms
 -------------------

-Supervisor has been tested and is known to run on Windows 10.
+Supervisor has been tested and is known to run on Windows 10 (But still unstable).

 *This is the master branch, which will become Supervisor 4.0.
 The main change from Supervisor 3.x is added support for Python 3, which is still a